SirToffski/phobg.cc/README.md

 * **Programming Guide for V2 Boards** (updating software): [https://github.com/PhobGCC/PhobGCC-doc/blob/main/For_Users/Phob2_Programming_Guide.md](https://github.com/PhobGCC/PhobGCC-doc/blob/main/For_Users/Phob2_Programming_Guide.md)
 * **Calibration & Configuration Guide**: [https://github.com/PhobGCC/PhobGCC-doc/blob/main/For_Users/Phob_Calibration_Guide_v0.28.md](https://github.com/PhobGCC/PhobGCC-doc/blob/main/For_Users/Phob_Calibration_Guide_v0.28.md)

+## Tips

+### Use Springless Triggers With Smash Ultimate

+Smash Ultimate ignores digital trigger press.
+Analog trigger value of ≥ 79 is required to activate shield.
+To achieve this on triggers with springs removed:
+1. Switch trigger mode to 5 or 6 (AB+L or AB+R)
+2. If using SmashScope - adjust (increase) the value until analog value is ≥ 79; if connected to Switch, adjust (increase) the value until pressing the trigger results in Shield (LB+Du/Dd or RB+Du/Dd).

+### Adjusting Analog Diagonals Values

+By default diagonals are set to x = ±7000, y = ±7000.
+These should be versatile for most use cases.
+However, it's worth trying to other values to see if they feel better or are more suitable for your playstyle.

+> **Note**
+> These may be out-of-date | historical | etc etc. Values presented below were mentioned by the corresponding user in PhobGCC discord as their preferred values at the time.
+This obviously might have changed.

+**Rienne's Recommended Analog Diagonals Values**

+Mentioned on Feb 18, 2023:

+* North (top|high) corners: set y = 7250
+* South (bottom|low) corners: set y = 6750

+**CarVac's Preference (Falcon)**

+Mentioned on Aug 22, 2022:

+* Lower cotrol stick diagonals with y ≤ 7000 (jab cancel values).
+* This allows to jab, return to crouch, jab by holding down and back (as an example).

+**Frosts's Preference (Ice Climbers)**

+Mentioned on Aug 22, 2022:

+* South (bottom|low) corners - set y = 6875

 ## Commands Quick Reference

 |Command|Buttons|